Timea's Kitchen

 How to Serve?

-The Hungarian stuffed cabbage is served hot with a little sour cream or Greek yoghurt on top.
+The best stuffed cabbage rolls are served hot with a little sour cream or Greek yoghurt on top.
 Some people like to add a little more sugar on top.

 Arrange the cabbage rolls and meatballs in a large serving dish, allowing everyone to help themselves.
 Or you can serve each person 2-3 cabbage rolls on a plate with their chosen sides.